by hash3liZer . 23 May 2019

 Evilginx2 is a proxying MITM framework designed for pentesting and red teaming 💀 purposes.
 It hosts a web-server on the backend where the actual proxying will happen.
 The foremost awesome feature of this tool is the phishlets.
 Phishlets are configuration files in YAML syntax for the target website.

 Now, at first we need a server and a domain name to map the evilginx2 services.
 For the domain name part, since we are not going to make an official site, all we need is a test domain.
-And freenom is far the best service we know for getting free domains.
+And freenom is the far best service we know for getting free domains.
 Signup on freenom and setup a new domain name.

 Then we need a server where everything will be proxied.
 Go to DigitalOcean website and buy yourself a new droplet (Ubuntu) with minimum package of 5$ available.
 Don't worry, you will only be charged for the usage of the droplet.
 You can destroy it after you've accomplished your task and the charges will apply to that specific time period only.